tylertian123/ryver-latexbot/usage_guide.md

   "accessRules": { // All command Access Rules.
 See the Access Rules section for details
-    "ping": { // The Access Rules for a particular command, in this case ping "level": 1, // Override the Access Level of this command - see Access Levels and Access Rules "allowUser": ["foo", "bar"], // A list of users to give access to regardless of level "disallowUser": ["baz"], // A list of users to disallow regardless of level "allowRole": ["Pingers"], // A list of roles to give access to regardless of level "disallowRole": ["NoPing"] // A list of roles to disallow regardless of level }
+    "ping": { // The Access Rules for a particular command, in this case ping "level": 1, // Override the Access Level of this command - see Access Levels and Access Rules "allowUser": [1234567], // A list of user IDs to give access to regardless of level - Changed in 0.9.0, used to be a list of usernames
+      "disallowUser": [7654321], // A list of user IDs to disallow regardless of level - Changed in 0.9.0, used to be a list of usernames
+      "allowRole": ["Pingers"], // A list of roles to give access to regardless of level "disallowRole": ["NoPing"] // A list of roles to disallow regardless of level }